rust-lang/rfcs/active/0000-auto-tupling-at-call-sites.md

 main reason I could see for going down that path is to support optional arguments on closures and object methods.

-  * Another reason to go down this road woudl be to support non-trailing optional arguments (though I personally prefer optional arguments be restricted to trailing).
+  * Another reason to go down this road would be to support non-trailing optional arguments (though I personally prefer optional arguments be restricted to trailing).